erincatto/box2c/docs/overview.md

 These ids provide some safety.
 If you use an id after it has been freed you will usually get an assertion.
 All ids support 64k generations of safety.
-All ids also have a coresponding function you can call to check if it is valid.
+All ids also have a corresponding function you can call to check if it is valid.

 When you create a world, body, shape, or joint, you need to provide a definition strucure.
 These definitions contain all the information needed to build the Box2D object.
-By using this approach we can prevent construction errors, keep the number of function parameters small, provide sensible defaults, and reduce the number of accessors.
+By using this approach I can prevent construction errors, keep the number of function parameters small, provide sensible defaults, and reduce the number of accessors.

 Here is an example of body creation: